ccorbi/ccorbi.github.io/_pages/publications.md

 ## Conferences.

 Corbi-Verge C, Kim PM. **RNAseq pipeline for the identification and classification of aberrant isoforms on cancer**.
 Donelly Center for Cellular and Biomolecular Research Retreat 2017.
-Ontario, Canada [POSTER]
+Ontario, Canada.
+[POSTER]

 Corbi-Verge C, Marinelli F, Zafra-Ruano A, Ruiz-Sanz J, Luque I, Faraldo-Gómez JD. **Conformational Distribution of the SH3-SH2 Tandem of the ABL kinase and its Modulation by Intramolecular interactions**.
 XXXVII Congreso de la Sociedad Española de Bioquímica y Biología Molecular.
-2014 Granada, Spain  [POSTER]
+2014 Granada, Spain.
+[POSTER]

 Corbi-Verge C, Martin-Garcia JM, Martinez, JC, Sanz JR, Luque I. **Long Range Cooperative effects in SH3 Domains From The Src Family.
-VIII European Symposium of the Protein Society.**  2009 Zurich, Switzerland.[POSTER]
+VIII European Symposium of the Protein Society.**  2009 Zurich, Switzerland.
+[POSTER]

 Corbi-Verge C, Martin-Garcia JM, Martinez, JC, Sanz JR, Luque I. **Specificity on SH3 interactions: long-range effects on the binding energetics of proline-rich ligands to SH3 domains from the SRC family.** 2nd International Conference on molecular Perspectives on Protein-protein interactions.
 2008.
 Dubrovnik, Croatia.
+[POSTER]